DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-03-17-dream-matter-labs-introduction.md

 ---
 <h2 class="post-heading">Hello World!</h2>

+We're a brand-new indie game studio called Dream Matter Labs.

+As a group of juniors, we know firsthand how exhausting it is to break into the game industry nowadays.

+What was once a welcoming place filled with experimentation and unconventionality, has now shut its doors and become a place depraved of these very same qualities.

+In 2024 alone, 14.600 people were reportedly laid off in the game industry as various companies prioritized their short-term metrics and downsized their teams.

+As a result, the job market is now bursting at the seams with more and more people eager for an opportunity, all competing for the same job openings.

+Especially for juniors, breaking into the game industry has therefore become a battle that is nearly impossible to win.

+As a result, we have come to the conclusion that the beaten path fos us is one with a dead end.

-Breaking into the game industry is exhausting – and we're tired of waiting for it to see our potential.
-Therefore!
-We have taken *matters* into our own hands by creating our own studio – Dream Matter Labs, to gain experience and show the industry exactly what we can do.
+Encouraging us to forge our own path and take *matters* into our own hands by creating our own indie studio–Dream Matter Labs.

-Through a team of 15 junior volunteers, we focus on making games that challenge conventions, foster creativity, and bring you worlds that linger in your mind.
-Follow along as we share our adventure and unveil our debut game!
+Here, we dedicate ourselves to bringing dreams to life and reigniting the renowned qualities that the industry has since lost.

+Specifically, we focus on creating surreal, narrative-driven experiences that immerse, inspire, and challenge conventions.

 💭 Want to be part of the community?
 Join us on Discord and come chat with us!<br><https://discord.gg/XAYvJhkkqE>